 So you are thinking of coming to England and UK Immigration?
-Well if Brexit didn’t scare you off, here is a guide and a detailed list of expenses of my experience coming here.
-By the way, from the looks of it, as far as EU citizens are concerned there is nothing to worry about after Brexit as things will pretty much carry on as usual.
+Well if Brexit didn’t scare you off, here is a guide and a detailed list of expenses from my experience coming here.
+By the way, from the looks of it, as far as EU citizens are concerned there is nothing to worry about after Brexit.
+Things will pretty much carry on as usual for those who are already here before the end of 2020.

 It’s now my second time moving to another country.
 My first experience was relocating to Marseille France.
 That time I had a lot of support from my employer with aspects and costs of relocation.
 In comparison now in England, I basically made it all on my own.
 Here is a chronological list of the expenses needed for immigration to England, UK.
 All costs are calculated for two persons as I emigrated with my girlfriend: